-Our Arctic Hardy plum trees for sale this year in 2019 are self-rooted....no graft to weaken tree to winter cold.
-This means that if a root sucker pushes up from below the ground it can be dug to produce a second Arctic Hardy plum tree.
+Our Arctic Hardy plum trees are self-rooted suckers from the original mother tree....... so no graft to weaken tree to winter cold.
+This means that if you get a root sucker pushing up from below the ground it can be dug to produce a second Arctic Hardy plum tree.
 Great tree to plant in shelterbelts, windbreaks or northwest corner to form an edible "plum thicket".